It doesn’t matter the time of year as I am always creating fun salads. This Fall Harvest Salad with Sweet Onion Dressing is one of the best.

 Click here to watch any of my Amazon Live shows.
 All shows are recorded.

 Fall is the time when we start gearing up for lots of cooking between now and the end of the year.
-Today I have lots of great items you might need to Get Your Kitchen Ready for fall Cooking.
+Today I have lots of great items you might need in my live show titled My Favorite Deals for Your Home.

 Pin the image below to your decor boards on Pinterest (just click the Pin button in the top left corner).
 You can also follow along with me on Pinterest!